cockroachlabs/workshop_labs/topology-patterns/README.md

 Very good, you can now simulate an App in Seattle that is routed to the London endpoint due to the unavailable US West region.

-Reading Seattle data will incour the client roundtrip from US West to EU West, ~180ms, plus the roundtrip from EU West to US East (~125ms) for the leaseholder read for a total of ~305ms.
+Reading Seattle data will incur the client roundtrip from US West to EU West, ~180ms, plus the roundtrip from EU West to US East (~125ms) for the leaseholder read for a total of ~305ms.

 ```sql
 -- Please note: depending on how your cluster replicated the ranges